PacificBiosciences/jasmine/README.md

 read sequence.

 ## Availability
-Latest version can be installed via bioconda package `jasmine`.
+Latest version can be installed via bioconda package `pbjasmine`.

 Please refer to our [official pbbioconda page](https://github.com/PacificBiosciences/pbbioconda) for information on Installation, Support, License, Copyright, and Disclaimer.